-It is strongly recommended to configure a default language and culture/regional setting (i.e for format of dates and decimals) and to ensure that you enable the language or set of languages your Bizagi Work portal will support.
+It is strongly recommended to configure a default language and culture/regional setting (i.e for format of dates and decimals) and to make sure that you enable the language or set of languages your Bizagi Work portal will support.

 Note that Bizagi Studio is available in English in Spanish, though the Work portal is shipped with more than 10 languages available, and fully supports any other language while requiring an input of translations.
 Further information on this is described at Language configuration and localization.

 Defining the Default Language

 The default language will be the default one, that is, the one all end users see in their Work Portal for a specific project.

 To define the Default language for the Work Portal you must change the Bizagi Global Culture configuration.